Recommendations

 INQ210

-REC210-0624 B - Preparedness 1 - Land-use and building regs 4.4
+REC210-0624 1 - Land-use and building regs 4.4

 The Queensland Government should ensure that the circumstances in which the Department of Community Safety is to consult the Department of Environment and Resource Management about a planning scheme’s flood modelling and flood mapping are clear.